The Quiz tool allows instructors to create, configure, deliver, and assess online assessments (e.g., exams, tests, quizzes, etc.).

 Refer to the D2L Quiz videos to learn more.

 4. In the Description / Introduction section (optional):

 º Select the on radio button to enable the Description and/or Introduction fields (the default option is off).
-The content will display before students start the quiz.
+If enabled, the content entered into the text box will display before students start the quiz.

 5. In the Page Header / Footer section (optional):